Rappsilber-Laboratory/xiRESCORE/docs/usage.rst

 DataFrame example
 -----------------

-This example shows how to use xiRescore directly in code with a DataFrame as input and no file or DB output:
+This example shows how to use xiRESCORE directly in code with a DataFrame as input and no file or DB output:

 .. code-block:: python